gatsbyjs/gatsby-provision-contentful/README.md

 # Gatsby Provision Contentful

-This package is to be used for provisioning Contentful data models and content associated with a Gatsby site.
+This package is to be used for provisioning Contentful content models and content associated with a Gatsby site.
+This is a way to include example content that is associated with the site in the repository and allow for others to make copies.
+A typical use case would be if you're building a Gatsby Starter, or a boilerplate or template site for your own re-use.

 When included as a dependency to your Gatsby site, and configured correctly, it can be used in two contexts — within Gatsby Cloud and locally.

 # Usage

+First, export your Contentful Space's content model and content.
+You can find instructions on how to do this in [one of Contentful's tutorials](https://www.contentful.com/developers/docs/tutorials/cli/import-and-export/).

-First, install this package as a dependency:
+Then, install this package as a dependency in the repository you want to enable easy provisioning of data for:d

 ```shell
    npm install --save-dev gatsby-provision-contentful